Robotics needs developers

 Most modern robot builders are providing off-the-shelf ROS APIs; for example, ROS-Components shop, which provides all its hardware running with a ROS API.

 If the robot you want to work with does not run ROS, you can make the robot work with ROS by ROSifying it.
 To ROSify means to adapt your robot to work with ROS.
 To ROSify a robot usually requires knowledge to access the hardware.
 You need to learn how to communicate with the electronics that provide the sensor data or access the motors of the robot.
-In this post, I’m not dealing with that subject because it’s out of the scope of developers.
+In this post, I’m not dealing with that subject because it’s out of the scope for developers.
+We assume that you will be working for a robot which is already ROSified.

 What is ROS anyway?